WorseluckJohn/RecWellChallengeTracker/README.md

   * Then, click on "Add Key", and "Create new key".
   * Select JSON format and create.
 The private key will be added to your computer.
   * Add the key into the folder containing all of the .py files.
 You can download the .py files by clicking on the green button "Code" at the top, and click download zip.
 Make sure all the files and the key are in the same folder; ideally, create a new folder and place the key and the .py files there.
-  * Open main.py to edit and paste the key file name into the autherization part in the main.py code, on line 5, after keyName = .
+  * Open main_tracking.py to edit and paste the key file name into the autherization part in the main_tracking.py code, on line 5, after keyName = .
 So, you would copy the name of the file and paste it inside quotation marks.
 So it would look: keyName = "YOURPRIVATEKEY.json"
   * Similarly, on the next line (line 6), write the name of the master sheet using.
 So it would look like masterSheetName = "YOURSHEETNAME".
 If the name has blank spaces, include them.
+  * If using main_report.py for the end of year charts, follow the previous two procedures on main_report.py.
-* Finally run main.py by pressing (F5) or using the run tab on IDLE.
+* Finally run tracking_main.py by pressing (F5) or using the run tab on IDLE.
 Running it the first time will create the sheets needed to operate the code.
 Add the names of lifeguards to LifeguardList.
 The number of teams can be changed accordingly without changing anything in the code.
+Likewise, using the first time main_report.py will create a final roster sheet, where you will need to add the names of lifeguards.
+After adding the names, run the main function again.
-* Please refer to the original master sheet, as an example when needed.
+* Please refer to the original master sheet as an example when needed.